ckalgos/FUT-Trader/README.md

 ## Usage

-### AutoBuyer Settings
+### Trader Settings

 ### Sell Price

-- If specified the autobuyer will list the bought item for the specified price.
+- If specified the trader will list the bought item for the specified price.
 - The tool will list all the cards in transfer target, make sure to move your cards to the club before running the tool to avoid losing the card.
 - Give Sell Price as -1 to move to transfer list without selling.

 ### Buy Price

-- If specified the autobuyer will buy the card matching the search critieria for the price less than or equal to specified price.
+- If specified the trader will buy the card matching the search critieria for the price less than or equal to specified price.

 ### Bid Price

-- If specified the autobuyer will bid on the card matching the search critieria for the price less than or equal to specified price.
+- If specified the trader will bid on the card matching the search critieria for the price less than or equal to specified price.

 ### No. of cards to buy

-- Number of cards the autobuyer should buy before auto stopping.
+- Number of cards the trader should buy before auto stopping.
 - Default Value (`10`).

 ### Bid Exact Price